 You can download the free photo HERE.

-Import the image in Photoshop and first scale it according to the canvas size of your rendering.
+Import the image and first scale it according to the canvas size of your architectural rendering in Photoshop.
 Afterwards adjust the Hue and the Saturation as it looks matches with the original rendering.
 In this example it used

 - Hue of +5